tinymce/tinymce-docs/plugins/template.md

 ### `template_mdate_format`

-This option allows you to provide TinyMCE with a date/time format that all 'modified' date templates will be replaced with.
+This option allows you to provide {{site.productname}} with a date/time format that all 'modified' date templates will be replaced with.

 **Type:** `String`